arlinmae/arlins-fcc-rwdcert-repo/README.md

 # fcc-rwdcert-repo
-My freeCodeCamp Responsive Web Design Certification projects.
+This contains my freeCodeCamp Responsive Web Design Certification projects.
+I'm practicing how to use github as well.